MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/intent-detection/index.md

 5. `GENERAL_QA`: General QA with the chatbot
 6. `GENREAL_RECOMMENDATION`: Queries related to getting recipe recommendations

-To spice it up a bit we will be using `TypeScript` for this example, mainly as I have been doing quite a lot of `TS` and `JS` lately at my current workplace:
+To spice :fire: it up a bit we will be using `TypeScript` for this example, mainly as I have been doing quite a lot of `TS` and `JS` lately at my current workplace.

 The libraries we will be using:
 * `@langchain/openai`